Microwave Brownies for Two! (Small Batch Bakes)

 Simple recipe

-This recipe is based on plain flour, cocoa powder, sugar, water, oil and vanilla extract… with a load of chocolate chips chucked in!
-It’s very easy to make (and I never like to call this a ‘mug cake’ as it’s for two!
+This recipe is based on plain flour, cocoa powder, sugar, water, oil and vanilla extract… with a load of chocolate chips chucked in.
+I make it sound so simple, but these ingredients are quite standard for the cupboards.

 Oil and chocolate